fastify/fastify/docs/Routes.md

   reply.send(processed)
 })
 ```
-**Warning:** If you use `return` and `reply.send` at the same time, the first one that happens takes precedence, the second value will be discarded, a *warn* log will also be emitted if the value is not `undefined`.
+**Warning:** If you use `return` and `reply.send` at the same time, the first one that happens takes precedence, the second value will be discarded, a *warn* log will also be emitted because you tried to send a response twice.

+<a name="promise-resolution"></a>
+### Promise resolution

+If you use `async/await` or return a promise inside your handler you should be aware of a special behaviour which is  necessary to support the callback and promise control-flow.
+You can't fulfilled (resolve) a promise with `undefined` it is ignored, a *error* log will also be emitted because you pass the control of the response to the promise which can never be fulfilled (resolved).
+There are only two simple rules to remember:

+* If you want to use `async/await` or promises but respond a value with `reply.send`, **don't** `return` any value.
+* If you only want to use `async/await` or promises, **don't** use `reply.send` and return any value except `undefined`.

+This way is a little bit opinionated but is the only way to support the most common patterns in the Node.js ecosystem.
+In spite of so much freedom we highly recommend to go with one only style because error handling should be handled in a consistent way within your application.

 <a name="route-prefixing"></a>
 ### Route Prefixing